dahm641/tech258_cloud/tech258_azure/Network_Virtual_Appliance/readme.md

     7. It should now say that it =1 meaning its enabled  <br><br> ![img_19.png](images/img_19.png)  <br><br>
     8. Now we have to create our IP table rules.
 This only allows certain packets to be sent so adds to our security.
        1. We can create a script using `nano script.sh` and then using this script:
-       2. *We need to update before running the script generally, but I have added it to the script to save time.*
+       2. *Generally, we need to update the packages on our instance before running the script, but I have added it to the script to save time.*
        ```
        #!/bin/bash
        # update and upgrade packages